 - 1. We cannot calculate every priority area score for every school.
 Every component of the report cards requires at least 20 students with data to calculate a score.
 Some schools are too small to calculate scores for some priority areas. - 2.
 A school should not be advantaged or disadvantaged by the presence or lack of a priority area or component.
-Simply averaging the raw scores for available priority areas would create a bias for schools with fewer priority areas.
+Simply averaging the priority areas would create a bias for schools with fewer priority areas due to the second principle as discussed above.
+The report card attempts to treat all schools fairly, regardless of availability of data.

-In order to mitigate this kind of bias, the overall score is calculated by applying the following rules:1
+As a result, an overall score is calculated by applying the following:1